Non-perturbative Mass Renormalization Effects in Non-relativistic Quantum Electrodynamics: Free particles coupled to the electromagnetic continuum

 Now, we will consider a situation of a free electron restricted to one dimension interacting with a discretized electromagnetic continuum.
-From this model, we want to demonstrate the working principles of the mass renormalization procedure and from this, obtain the observable mass of the interacting light-matter system in our corresponding quantum mechanics model.
-We will consider only the photon modes with polarization along the dimension the free particle is allowed to move.
-We choose the discretized photon continuum such that the range of its frequencies cover the desired energy range of the free electron and bound matter systems (discussed in Sec.~\ref{sec:bound-matter}).
-In this case, we introduce a lower and upper energy cutoffs which are respectively, 0.01 a.u. and 0.5 a.u.
+With this model, we want to demonstrate the working principles of the mass-renormalization procedure and obtain the observable/renormalized mass of the interacting light-matter system.
+We choose the discretized photon continuum such that the range of its frequencies covers the desired energy range of the bound matter systems (discussed in Sec.~\ref{sec:bound-matter}).
+That is, the matter wave function of the bound-state system, which is equivalent to exponential localization~\cite{blanchard2003, spohn2004}, intrinsically sets the scale at which we investigate the present theory.
+In our case, we introduce lower and upper energy cutoffs which are respectively, 0.01 a.u. and 0.5 a.u.
 The upper cutoff is well within the validity of the dipole approximation.
 The lower cutoff is needed to treat the matter and the light sector consistently.
-Although non-perturbative NRQED has no infra-red divergence~\cite{spohn2004}, the consistent treatment of the $\omega \rightarrow 0$ needs extra care and we discuss this in a little more detail at the end of this section.
+Although non-perturbative NRQED has no infrared divergence~\cite{spohn2004}, the consistent treatment of the limit $\omega \rightarrow 0$ needs extra care and we discuss this in more detail at the end of this section.
 Here we choose the lower cutoff in agreement with the matter grid by having $l= 2\pi/k_{min}$.
-We sample the one-dimensional electromagnetic continuum by including explicitly 200 photon modes with equidistant energy spacing per mode of 0.00246 a.u. (see App.~\ref{sup:numerical-details} for details on the photon continuum).
-This specified continuum of modes describes the local photonic density of states that we consider for the light-matter coupled system.
-In this setting of the coupled light-matter system, we compute the dispersion relations of Eq.~(\ref{eq:free-electron-photon-spectrum}), what we term as results from non-relativistic quantum electrodynamics (NRQED), and the dispersion relations of Eq.~(\ref{eq:free-electron-spectrum}), what we call results from quantum mechanics (QM).
+We sample the one-dimensional electromagnetic continuum by including explicitly 200 photon modes with equidistant energy spacing per mode of 0.00246 a.u. (see App.~\ref{sup:numerical-details} for details on the photon continuum). {This is smaller than the energy spacing of the matter system and choosing the sampling finer does not change the outcome, i.e., the results are converged.} This specified continuum of modes describes the local photonic density of states that we consider for the light-matter coupled system.
+In this setting of the coupled light-matter system, we compute the dispersion relations of Eq.~\eqref{eq:free-electron-photon-spectrum}, what we term as results from NRQED, and the {renormalized} dispersion relations of Eq.~\eqref{eq:free-electron-spectrum}.